Dental Crowns and Bridges

 Dental crowns made of porcelain are stain resistant and designed to keep their appearance throughout their use.

 Dental crowns are designed to last from 5 to 15 years.
 Their lifespan depends very much on how you look after them.
 If you are not prone to excessive teeth clenching or grinding your crown will last you a lot longer.

 Restorative and protective.
-A crown will restore the natural look and feel of a real tooth, not only allowing you to chew food properly, and improve speech impediments caused by tooth loss, but also to protect decayed or damaged teeth.
+A crown will restore the natural look and feel of a real tooth.
+This will not only allow you to chew food properly, and improve speech impediments caused by tooth loss but will also protect decayed or damaged teeth.
 A crown can also be used to cap and encase teeth acting as a shield to prevent further decay or tooth loss.

-Comfort –Crowns are always a better long-term choice over full or partial dentures, which often cause pain and discomfort for the user, as they sit on top of the jawbone and gums, where they can shift in the mouth and irritate the user’s gums, unlike a crown which is fixed in position.
+Comfort; Crowns are always a better long-term choice over full or partial dentures.
+Dentures often cause pain and discomfort for the user.
+This is because they sit on top of the jawbone and gums, where they can shift in the mouth and irritate the user’s gums, unlike a crown which is fixed in position.

 No more speech problems.
 Patients with ill-fitting dentures or missing teeth often suffer from speech impediments in the way of slurred speech or a lisp.
 Restoring missing teeth with crowns can help a patient once again speak confidently, with no dental obstacles.

 A crown is the perfect way for anyone to restore teeth that have been lost, broken or weakened through large fillings.
 A crown can also be used to keep bridges and dentures in place.

 A crown will normally require 2 visits to your dentist.
 The first to take a dental impression for the new crown, and to decide on the colour shade required.
 At this point a temporary crown may also be fitted.
 On your second visit your permanent crown will be fitted and checked for comfort and integrity.